HsiangHung/Machine_Learning_Note/Deep_Learning/GAN/timeGAN/README.md

 * Energy data: [[Archit Yadav]][Medium, Modeling and Generating Time-Series Data using TimeGAN]
 * Financial data: [[Sulabh Soral]][Deloitte, Timeseries Generative Adversarial Networks: Current Account Transactions]

+The first two references are relevant to the GAN repo, with hyperparameter explanations and used the same experiment data source as the paper [[Jinsung Yoon et al.] Time-series Generative Adversarial Networks].
+The third one is an experiment of Deloitte's work.

 ## Reference